 Industrial Wireless Thermocouple High Temperature Sensor

 NCD Industrial wireless thermocouple High Temperature sensor is capable of measuring extreme high and low temperatures.
-This Industrial wireless thermocouple temperature sensor includes one XCIB-K K-Type thermocouple probe from Omega.com with a 3feet cable, 20 AWG connection cable, rated for temperature measurement applications up to 1090°C (2000°F) with an accuracy of ±1.1°C. This Industrial wireless thermocouple device comes with K type connector, which can be used to connect a higher temperature range thermocouple if needed.
-This sensor has in built hot and cold junction to provide highly accurate reading.
-This Industrial wireless thermocouple transmitter product is an ideal product for high temperature measurements, industrial boiler temperature measurements, liquid temperature measurement, and temperature monitoring of food storage units.
-This Industrial wireless thermocouple sensor product is designed to consume extremely low power and send data at extremely long distances of up to 2 miles line of light or 28 miles using high gain antennas.
+This Industrial wireless thermocouple temperature sensor includes one XCIB-K K-Type thermocouple probe from Omega.com with a 3 foot cable and 20 AWG connection, rated for temperature measurement applications up to 1090°C (2000°F) with an accuracy of ±1.1°C. This Industrial wireless thermocouple device comes with K-type connector, which can be used to connect a higher temperature range thermocouple if needed.
+This sensor includes integrated hot and cold junction to provide highly accurate readings.
+This Industrial wireless thermocouple transmitter is ideal for high temperature measurements, industrial boiler temperature measurements, liquid temperature measurement, and temperature monitoring of food storage units.
+This Industrial wireless thermocouple sensor is designed to consume extremely low power and send data at extremely long distances of up to 2 miles line of light or 28 miles using high gain antennas.

 Wire Gage: 20 gage solid–standard limits of error